NorthwesternMEL/tidal/README.md

 *Python module that performs all necessary computations for thermally induced deformation calculations in triaxial conditions

-Many of the information and code is written for readability and tracktability to iriginal content rather than for performance.
+Most of the information and code is written for readability and tracktability to the original content rather than for performance.
+Although optimization could be possible, it is decided against due to the low computational burden of the involved calculations.
+Some example analysis files are loosely integrated and may possess some level of code repetition which  provides transparency and readability.

-Although optimization could be possible, it was decided against due to the low computational burden of the involved calculations
+For new analysis based on comprehensive raw data, no such separation occurs and the entire proper analysis can be conducted following the template file

 * Citation